psychoinformatics-de/ipsy-docs/content/pages/medusa/code_of_conduct.rst

 Report anything strange/faulty
-  If you notice something broken (or even just strange) while working with Medusa, take the time to report it to Alex or Michael.
+  If you notice something broken (or even just strange) while working with Medusa, take the time to report it to Alex.
 If something isn't right, it likely affects others too.

 .. |br| raw:: html